 Many now know what lurks in the average house hold cleaning product.
-Many of course still don’t, otherwise those companies wouldn’t be able to afford their silly TV commercials.
+Many of course still don’t, otherwise, those companies wouldn’t be able to afford their silly TV commercials.
 To that end, I’ve decided to write a basic cleaning products guide, for what we use at home here.
 If you have a cleaner, don’t think it doesn’t matter – think of them and think of the fact that it’s all over your home surfaces, so while you might not be using harmful cleaners, you’ll still be surrounded by them, regardless.

 What’s in the average cleaning products?

 It might shock you to know that there is no required testing, data submission or labelling on cleaning products before bringing them to market.
 These 3 are the worst and rather than profile the long list of all of them, best know the 3 most popular, how horrid they are, and then simply move on.
+If you do want to deep dive you can always join me for “Go Low Tox” the e course next round which is well worth doing once in your lifetime for a full sweep of absolutely every area of life.

 Pthalates (Diethyl pthalate) – Hormone disrupting to varying degrees, and trials show skeletal disruption also.
 These are commonly found in almost every cleaning product, listed as ‘fragrance’.
 They’re in all air fresheners, many scented candles, house hold furnishing and food packaging like cling film and freezer bags.

-Read up on more toxic ingredients if you like, in this author’s post HERE. but if you get the gist, let’s get to the part where we ditch the toxins.
 Remember, don’t feel guilty for yesterday’s choices.
 Feel excited for what you will change today.

 So what can we use, then?